 Bringing the Real World Into the Classroom

 In the traditional classroom setting, students are taught not to fail—which is admirable, but not always realistic.
-In an INCubatoredu classroom, failure is encouraged.
+In an INCubatoredu entrepreneurship classroom, failure is encouraged.
+Why is this?

-Experiencing and recovering from failure is vastly important in the modern world.
-At Uncharted Learning, we believe it’s more important to experience exciting, hands-on work than to memorize terms.
-Rather than refer to notes or study guides, INCubatoredu students retain the information they learn from real-world applications.
+Experiencing and recovering from failure is vastly important in the modern world, and a key trait of entrepreneurship education.
+At Uncharted Learning, we believe it’s more important to experience engaging, hands-on work than to memorize terms.
+Rather than refer to notes or study guides, INCubatoredu students gain and retain the information they learn from real-world applications.

 “I have it in my head because we learned and used the concepts in the INC program,” says another former INCubatoredu student.
 “Those concepts are a part of me now, not a part of a textbook.”
 This anecdote demonstrates the deeper learning that takes place when a student applies concepts to their everyday life, instead of just memorizing and regurgitating them.

-The content and skills taught in entrepreneurship classes, such as creating and testing a new business concept, help students gain confidence as they continue exploring their education, as well as possible future career paths.
+The content and skills taught in entrepreneurship classes, such as creating and testing a new business concept, help students gain confidence as they continue to explore their education, as well as possible future career paths.

 Another INCubatoredu graduate shares, “If every class could incorporate an element from INCubatoredu, that would be a game-changer for education.”